tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-COVID--19-Pandemic.md

 Now, a lot of the COVID-19 posts tend to live on two extremes.
 They either become too technical too quickly, or merely enlist a bunch of statistics without any explanation, jump to conclusions and start resembling popular culture magazine articles.

 I've tried to maintain a balance by trying to boil things down to their simplest forms while not being wrong.
-The approach to learning here is 'need-based' rather than sequential.
-We will talk about ideas only when they are needed and not try to cover everything first and then proceed with the applications, that's supremely inefficient.

 ### The aim is to be able to explain the relevant science to anyone, anywhere, regardless of their background.